 Muscularity and leanness are more critical in bodybuilding than athletic performance.
 To achieve the desired bodybuilder appearance, you must engage in a regular workout and pay close attention to your food.
-Bodybuilding dieting is often separated into bulking and reducing stages, during which your calorie intake will fluctuate while your macronutrient ratio will remain constant.
+Bodybuilding dieting or meal plans to gain muscles is often separated into bulking and reducing stages, during which your calorie intake will fluctuate while your macronutrient ratio will remain constant.

 Your diet should include nutrient-dense foods, 20–30 grams of protein with each meal and snack, and alcohol and high-sugar foods should be avoided.
 This guarantees that you obtain all of the essential nutrients your body requires for muscle growth and overall wellness.

 Protein drinks are not required for bodybuilding, according to some experts.
 Protein smoothies can help those who do not obtain enough protein from their regular diet.
 Unless it is compatible with their nutritional needs, a person may wish to avoid smoothies containing a lot of added sugar.
 When selecting a supplement or shake, one should consult with their doctor or a nutritionist.